scottprahl/pypolar/README.rst

 through polarizers and birefringent elements.
 Some basic ellipsometry support is also included.

-There are four modules
+There are four numeric modules

 * pypolar.fresnel - Fresnel reflection and transmission calculations
 * pypolar.jones   - Routines to support the Jones calculus
 * pypolar.mueller - Routines to support the Mueller calculus
 * pypolar.visualization - Routines to support visualization

+and three modules that support symbolic algebra

+* pypolar.symfresnel - Fresnel reflection and transmission calculations
+* pypolar.symjones   - Routines to support the Jones calculus
+* pypolar.symmueller - Routines to support the Mueller calculus

+and finally a module for ellipsometry

+* pypolar.ellipsometry

-Detailed Documentation is available at `Read the Docs <https://pypolar.readthedocs.io>`_.
+Detailed documentation is available at `Read the Docs <https://pypolar.readthedocs.io>`_.

 Installation
 ------------